Related Content

 Graz ↔ Salzburg / Innsbruck via Leoben and Seltzhal

-This service will provide connections every other hour between Graz and locations along the Enns Valley railway including Stainach-Irdning connect for Bad Ischl, Schladming and Radstadt.
+This service provides connections every other hour between Graz and locations along the Enns Valley railway including Stainach-Irdning connect for Bad Ischl, Schladming and Radstadt.

 It seems that the trains will be divided and joined in Bischofshofen with one part of the train travelling to and from Salzburg.